AYUSH Counselling 2025

 2. 100% PG Seats (All India Quota + Institutional Quota) under Banaras Hindu University as per eligibility conditions provided by the University.

-3. 100% seats of National Institutes (as per eligibility condition provided by the respective Institutes).
+3. 100% seats in National Institutes (as per eligibility conditions provided by the respective Institutes).

 5. 100% PG seats (50 % AIQ + 50 DUQ) of ASU & H Institutes under Delhi University as per eligibility conditions provided by the University.